Originally published June 4, 2019

-The big-screen adaptation of "In the Heights," Lin-Manuel Miranda's Tony Award-winning musical, began filming this week on location in Inwood and Washington Heights–the very same neighborhood where the original play is based.
+The big-screen adaptation of "In the Heights," Lin-Manuel Miranda's Tony Award-winning musical, began filming on location this week in Inwood and Washington Heights—the very same neighborhood where the hit Broadway show took place.

 Fans who hope to catch a glimpse of the cast and crew doing their thing—some musical numbers are being shot on the street—will have many chances to do so as the production will be filming throughout Upper Manhattan all summer long.

-According to production signs posted in Washington Heights, the cast and crew will be moving to the streets around the iconic George Washington Bridge Bus Terminal and the United Palace Theater later this week.
+According to production signs recently spotted in Washington Heights, the cast and crew will be moving to the streets around the iconic George Washington Bridge Bus Terminal and the United Palace Theater later this week.

 The movie hits theaters on June 26, 2020.